marketing-done-right/ai-content-optimizer/README.md

 ## Common Errors
 > [!CAUTION]
-> The model gpt-4-turbo-preview does not exist, and you do not have access to it.
+> _The model gpt-4-turbo-preview does not exist, and you do not have access to it._

 This error indicates that you currently don’t have access to the latest GPT-4 models.
-To access these models, please refer to the OpenAI help article.
+To access these models, please refer to this [OpenAI help article](https://help.openai.com/en/articles/7102672-how-can-i-access-gpt-4-gpt-4-turbo-and-gpt-4o).
 Additionally, these models require that you’ve spent $5 or more.
 Otherwise, you will be in the free tier, where only GPT-3.5 is available.

-> [!WARNING]
+> [!CAUTION]
-> You exceeded your current quota, please check your plan and billing details.
+> _You exceeded your current quota, please check your plan and billing details.
+For more information on this error, read the docs: [https://platform.openai.com/docs/guides/error-codes/api-errors](https://platform.openai.com/docs/guides/error-codes/api-errors)_

 This error indicates you have either run out of credits or have hit your monthly quota.
 For more information, see the OpenAI API error documentation.

 ## Changelog